behnamazimi/js-service-wrapper/README.md

 The default value of `resolveValidation` is a function that returns `true`.

-Here is an example of wrapping.
-This code calls `axios` as client because we set it as the `client` value on `init`.
+Here is an example of wrapping that calls `axios` as client because we set it as the `client` on `init`.
 ```javascript
 new ClientHandler({url: "https://reqres.in/api/users"})
     .fire({parallel: false})